-She plans to retire in Zimbabwe and with the portability of social security benefits in the SADC region, her contribution that she and her employer Jon paid to the pension scheme in South Africa will be recognized and added to the contribution periods that she acquired with her previous employment in Zimbabwe.
+She plans to retire in Zimbabwe and with the portability of social security benefits in the SADC region, her contribution payments from the period worked in South Africa will be recognized and added to the contribution periods that she acquired with her previous employment in Zimbabwe.

-With the portability of pension rights between Zimbabwe and South Africa, it is important that Marisa's employer Jon registers her with the South African public pension scheme, so that Marisa is able to qualify for receiving a pension when retiring, irrespective of where she chooses to retire.
+With the portability of pension rights between Zimbabwe and South Africa, Marisa will be able to qualify for receiving a pension when retiring.